 It is important to know that many of the issues you encountered during your time in the military could contribute to addiction.
 You could have pain due to an injury you sustained while in service, for example, or you could have post-traumatic stress you self-medicate with drugs.
 Even if you don’t automatically qualify for free VA benefits based on income alone, a VA professional could assess your case and determine that you do qualify for free care based on these other factors.

 The VA offers a robust addiction treatment program.
 According to the organization’s website, the VA offers MAT for addiction as well as counseling services and support groups.
 The VA offers programs during the weekend and in the evenings, to help ensure that working veterans can attend.
-There are programs that combine addiction care with supportive housing, for those veterans who have lost their homes due to their struggle with addiction.
+Some programs combine addiction care with supportive housing, for those veterans who have lost their homes due to their struggle with addiction.

 To take advantage of these programs, you must be enrolled in the VA program.
 Typically, according to Benefits.gov, you are eligible to enroll if you have been discharged under honorable or general conditions.
 If you have been discharged under dishonorable conditions, you can apply for a waiver to enter the VA program.
 To get started, contact the VA medical facility near you via this directory.